openpro-io/openpro/README.md

 # Running a reverse proxy

-If you are running these behind a reverse proxy like nginx proxy manager you will need to add the following headers to your proxy for `frontend` under advanced tab.
+If you are running these behind a reverse proxy like nginx proxy manager you will need to add the following to your proxy host for `frontend` under advanced tab.

 The reason for this is nextauth payloads can be very large when redirecting back from the oauth provider.

-Without these headers you may get a `5XX` error.
+Without these you may get a `5XX` error.

 ```
 proxy_buffers 8 16k;